Internationally Educated Occupational Therapist (IEOT) Credential Assessment and Education Bursary Program

 To be eligible for this bursary, IEOTs will need to meet all of the following criteria:

-• The applicant declares and signs a Return of Service (ROS) Agreement indicating that they intend to complete the full SEAS program, obtain full licensure with the College of Occupational Therapists of British Columbia (COTBC) and be willing to work with a Qualifying Employer for one year (if employment is over 0.5 FTE), or two years (if employment is 0.5 FTE or less).
+- The applicant declares and signs a Return of Service (ROS) Agreement indicating that they intend to complete the full SEAS program, obtain full licensure with the College of Health and Care Professionals of BC (CHCPBC) and be willing to work with a Qualifying Employer for one year (if employment is over 0.5 FTE), or two years (if employment is 0.5 FTE or less).

-• Please note a SIN is not required to register for the bursary.
-If you are not currently residing in Canada and are eligible for the bursary, you will be reimbursed once you obtain your SIN and Canadian bank account information for direct deposit as it is necessary for any reimbursements.
+- Please note a SIN is not required to register for the bursary.
+If you are not currently residing in Canada and are eligible for the bursary, you will be reimbursed once you obtain your SIN, a Canadian address and phone number, and Canadian bank account information for direct deposit as it is necessary for any reimbursements.

 What is the process for Internationally Educated Occupational Therapists?